Experiential Learning Requirement

 Students choosing option B must complete 3 credits total through either PS 35002, PS 34002, SOC 45000, or a pre-approved internship in another department.
 Internships can not be situated in experience alone, and must be pursued in an academic context.
 This option is frequently accomplished through South Bend based organizations.
 Please note that CSC vehicles can be used for travel to and from internship locations.

 Internships can be completed for one, two, or three credits consisting of 30 - 50, 50 - 70, or 70 - 100 hours of work throughout the semester respectively.
 Students completing an internship during the summer (including Shepherd Higher Education Consortium on Poverty internships) may enroll in a PS 35002 in any semester following the internship.
 Students will determine credit value with their internship advisor and Connie Mick.
+See below for application and enrollment information for the PS 35002 course.

 Option C. Community-based course or project (3 credits)